 William S Burroughs is regarded as the grandfather of the Beat Generation and is work is influenced a number of contemporary artists.
 This latest show at the October Gallery in Bloomsbury features many of his drawings, paintings and talismanic art objects.

-Visitors staying at central London hotels have until February 16th 2013 to see the show, which highlights both the dark and satirical nature of Burroughs' work.
+Visitors staying at 5 Star Hotels London have until February 16th 2013 to see the show, which highlights both the dark and satirical nature of Burroughs’ work.

 Entitled All Out of Time and into Space, the exhibition focuses on the artist’s obsession with space exploration and his fears about the long-time impact on human life.